 - Kitchen Shears

-Okay, I’ve already professed my love for culinary scissors in a dedicated blog post earlier this year …but let me tell you, they are that great!
+Okay, I’ve already professed my love for culinary scissors in a dedicated blog post from years ago …but let me tell you, they are that great!
 We use ours ALL the time for a variety of tasks including cutting fresh herbs, salad greens, spicy peppers, pitas, pizza, and more.
 These are a must have for every kitchen (in my opinion)!

 - Lock and Lock Storage Containers